akxs14/point_in_polygon/README.md

 # point_in_polygon
-Determines whether a given point is inside a polygon
+Determines whether a given point is inside a polygon.